oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 *   Moving a shared raw disk is permitted only when all the attached VMs statuses are down, or all the disks which are attached to active VMs are unplugged.

-Move VM

-*   When moving a VM the shared raw disk should not be moved.

 Snapshot

 *   when taking a vm snapshot, a snapshot of the shared disk should not be taken, although it will be part of the VM snapshot configuration and the disk will appear as unplugged.